Probing the Hot Gaseous Halos of Milky Way-like Galaxies in the TNG50 simulation: Summary

 \begin{enumerate}[label=(\roman*), align=left]

 \item The simulation reproduces key global and inner-halo observables for MW-mass galaxies.
-The soft X-ray luminosities, inner-region surface brightness, and emission measure and \ion{O}{7} absorption strength all agree with MW measurements, indicating that TNG50 successfully generates the warm-hot ($T \sim 10^{6}$\,K) gas phase in the central regions.
+The soft X-ray luminosities, inner-region surface brightness, emission measure, and \ion{O}{7} absorption strength all agree with MW measurements, indicating that TNG50 successfully generates the warm-hot ($T \sim 10^6$\,K) gas phase in the central regions.

-\item The simulated hot halos are spatially too compact.
-The azimuthally averaged X-ray surface brightness profile is broadly consistent with eROSITA stacking observations within $\sim 50$ kpc, but falls below the observed emission by up to $\sim 1$ dex at $r \gtrsim 100$ kpc, revealing a lack of diffuse X-ray bright gas at large galactocentric distances.
+\item The simulated hot halos are spatially too compact compared to the eROSITA stacking profile of SDSS galaxies.
+The azimuthally averaged X-ray surface brightness profile is broadly consistent with the SDSS data within $R \sim 50$\,kpc, but falls below by up to $\sim 1$ dex at $R \gtrsim 100$\,kpc, indicating a lack of diffuse X-ray bright gas at large galactocentric distances relative to this population.

 \item The simulations underproduce gas in a specific hotter temperature phase.
-The strength of \ion{O}{8} absorption line, which traces gas at $T \sim (1.6-3.2) \times 10^{6}$\,K, is systematically weaker than observed toward the Galactic halo, indicating a pronounced deficit of this hotter-phase gas in the TNG50 simulations. \end{enumerate}
+The strength of the \ion{O}{8} absorption line, which traces gas at $T \sim (1.6-3.2) \times 10^6$\,K, is systematically weaker than observed toward the Galactic halo, indicating a pronounced deficit of hotter-phase gas in the TNG50 halos.

-The results demonstrate that the TNG50 simulation captures the basic properties of hot gaseous halos but reveals two key structural shortcomings: an overly compact spatial distribution and a deficit of gas in the hottest observable temperature phase.
-These interconnected discrepancies suggest that the energy injected by AGN feedback in TNG50 may be deposited too violently and too centrally to gently sustain a large-scale, X-ray-bright atmosphere with the correct multiphase balance.
-This highlights an important area for future refinement of feedback models in cosmological simulations that can be tested by deeper multi-wavelength observations.